MAT-IV/MAT-IV.github.io/teams.md

   <p>
     During my time at Texas A&amp;M, I contributed to multiple competitive engineering design teams focused on vehicle and aircraft performance.
     Each project highlights my technical role, engineering responsibilities, and the resulting design outcomes.
+Select the image of the project for more detail.
   </p>

   <!-- 1.
 Formula SAE IC – Aerodynamics (most recent) -->